On the Nash Stability in the Hedonic Coalition Formation Games: Introduction

 \subsection{Related Work}

-In \cite{bib:AnalgorithmforgeneratingNashstablecoalitionstructuresinhedonicgames}, the problem of generating Nash stable solutions in coalitional games is considered.
-In particular, the authors proposed an algorithm for constructing the set of all Nash stable coalition structures from players' preferences in a given additively separable hedonic game.
+In \cite{bib:AGenericApproachtoCoalitionFormation}, the authors propose an approach to coalition formation that focuses on simple merge and split stability rules transforming partitions of a group of players.
+The results are parametrized by a preference relation between partitions from the point of view of each player.
+In \cite{bib:AnalgorithmforgeneratingNashstablecoalitionstructuresinhedonicgames}, the problem of generating Nash-stable solutions in coalitional games is considered.
+In particular, the authors proposed an algorithm for constructing the set of all Nash-stable coalition structures from players' preferences in a given additively separable hedonic game.
 In \cite{bib:Noncooperativeformationofcoalitionsinhedonicgames}, a bargaining procedure of coalition formation in the class of hedonic games, where players' preferences depend solely on the coalition they belong to is studied.
 The authors provide an example of nonexistence of a pure strategy stationary perfect equilibrium, and a necessary and sufficient condition for existence.
 They show that when the game is totally stable (the game and all its restrictions have a nonempty core), there always exists a no-delay equilibrium generating core outcomes.
 Other equilibria exhibiting delay or resulting in unstable outcomes can also exist.
 If the core of the hedonic game and its restrictions always consist of a single point, it is shown that the bargaining game admits a unique stationary perfect equilibrium, resulting in the immediate formation of the core coalition structure.

-In \cite{drezegreenberg}, Dr\`{e}ze and Greenberg introduced the hedonic aspect in players' preferences in a context concerning local public goods.
+In \cite{drezegreenberg}, Dr\`{e}ze and Greenberg introduced the hedonic feature in players' preferences in a context concerning local public goods.
 Moreover, purely hedonic games and stability of hedonic coalition partitions were studied by Bogomolnaia and Jackson in \cite{bogomonlaia}.
-In this paper, it is proved that if players' preferences are additively separable and symmetric, then a Nash stable coalition partition exists.
-For further discussion on additively separable and symmetric preferences, we refer the reader to \cite{SeparablePreferences}.
+In this paper, it is proved that if players' preferences are \textit{additively separable and symmetric}, then a Nash stable coalition partition exists.
+For further discussion on additively separable and symmetric preferences, we refer the reader to \cite{SeparablePreferences}. \textit{Top responsiveness}, which is a condition on players' preferences, captures the idea of how each player believes that others could complement her in the formation of research teams.
+In \cite{bib:Alcalde}, it is shown that top responsiveness is sufficient for the existence of core stable partitions.
+The work in \cite{bib:Dimitrov} discusses the existence of Nash-stable partitions in hedonic games possessing top responsiveness property.
+As shown by the authors, imposing a mutuality condition is sufficient for the existence.